robusta-dev/robusta/docs/configuration/sinks/slack.rst

 occurrences.

 The mechanism is enabled by the ``grouping`` section in the Slack sink config.
-The parameters you can group on are basically any values in the k8s event payload, with one special addition - ``workload`` that will hold the name of the top-level entity name for the event.
+The parameters you can group on (specified in the ``group_by`` section) are basically any values in the k8s event payload, with one special addition - ``workload`` that will hold the name of the top-level entity name for the event.
 Labels and annotations are supported as described in the example below.
+If you specify ``grouping`` without defining a ``group_by``, the default will be to group by the cluster name.

 The grouping mechanism supports the ``interval`` setting, which defines the length of the window over which notifications will be aggregated.
 The window starts when the first message belonging to the group arrives, and ends when the specified interval elapses.
+If you don't specify the ``interval``, the default value will be 5 minutes.

 There are two general modes for this functionality, selected by the subsection ``notification_mode``.
 For the ``regular`` mode, all the